 The app also categorizes all of your transactions so you can monitor your household’s spending within each budget category.
 You can set a spending limit for each category, and the app will send you and your partner a notification when you’re close to hitting the limit.
 You’ll also receive notifications when money comes in or out.

 The real upside of Honeydue is its communication features.
 You can add comments to different purchases, or even send your partner a particular transaction through the chat feature.
-It even has fun emojis you can use to make budgeting not seem like such a chore.
+It even has fun emoji you can use to make budgeting not seem like such a chore.

 All these features allow you and your partner to fully communicate about your finances, and to use the app to budget and keep everything in one place so nothing gets forgotten.
 It might even help you avoid some of those tough-to-have conversations at the dinner table.